geco-bern/rsofundemo/README.md

 ## P-model multisite

-the [rsofun_multisite_fdk.Rmd](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes) follow the same principle of work as P-model.
-After the loading of the files is possible to run the model as above
+the [rsofun_multisite_fdk.Rmd](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes) follow the same workflow as P-model.
+After loading the files is possible to run the model as above

 ``` r
 # output path for images